Before Interviewing an Accountant, Brush Up on These Key Terms

 General ledger: All transactions that occur are ultimately recorded here.
 A general ledger is used to organize all of a company’s accounting data in one place.

 General journal: Although all transactions are recorded on a general ledger, everything is initially recorded in a general journal.
 A general journal is not used to make official postings; it is just a record of a day’s accounting activities.

 Net income: This is the company’s bottom line for an accounting period.
 It is calculated by subtracting any transaction considered “the cost of doing business” – such as expenses, taxes or asset depreciation – from revenues.

 Partner With Us!

-At Frontline Source Group, our recruiters have proven track records in filling temporary, temp-to-hire and direct hire accounting roles.
+At Frontline Source Group, our recruiters have proven track records in filling contract, contract-to-hire and direct hire accounting roles.
 We’ll learn what makes your company and its staffing needs unique and help ensure a top hiring experience, both for you and for the candidates you seek.
 Contact us today to learn more.